nulldef/ciesta/README.md

 form = Form.new(user)
 ```

-Trying to sync with invalid form will raise `Ciesta::FormNotValid` error.
+An attempt to sync with invalid form will raise `Ciesta::FormNotValid` error.

 ```ruby
 form.age = 15